Turns | Steering | Intersections | Signs

 FLASHING GREEN - You have the right-of-way to turn left right or continue straight.

 Never trust anyone’s signal light.
-Wait until the vehicle actually slows down.
+Wait until the vehicle actually slows down before entering the road.

 Always scan an intersection from left to right as you approach to ensure that no one is running a red light.
 This is extremely important.